bennyguitar/Colours/README.md

 ## Generating Color Schemes ##

 You can create a 5-color scheme based off of a UIColor using the following method.
 It takes in a UIColor and one of the ColorSchemeTypes defined in Colours.
-It returns an NSArray of 5 UIColor objects, the 2nd index (very middle of the array) is the color you passed in.
+It returns an NSArray of 4 new UIColor objects to create a pretty nice color scheme that complements the root color you passed in..
 ```shell
 NSArray *colorScheme = [Colours generateColorSchemeFromColor:(UIColor *)color ofType:ColorSchemeType];
 ```